 A situation where Assumption 1 holds will be called a rational epistemic setting.
-It will be seen to imply essential aspects of quantum mechanics.
+It will be assumed to be implied by essential situations of quantum mechanics.
 Below we will discuss whether or not it also can be coupled to certain macroscopic situations, in particular decision situations.
 In Helland (2021), a generalized likelihood principle is proved from the ordinary likelihood principle: Given some experiment, or more generally, some context τ connected to an experiment, any experimental evidence will under weak assumptions be a function of the likelihood effect F. In particular, the probability q is a function of F: $q(F|\tau)$.

 Theorem 1 Assume a rational epistemic setting, and assume a fixed context τ .
 Let F_1 and F_2 be two likelihood effects in this setting, and assume that $F_1 + F_2$ also is an effect.
-Then the experimental evidence, taken as the epistemic probabilities related to the data of the performed experiments, satisfy
+Then the experimental evidences, taken as the epistemic probabilities related to the data of the performed experiments, satisfy